You are here: Home / Get involved / Events and fundraising / Social and virtual events / March Dog Walking Challenge

 Want to create a JustGiving page instead?
 Head to the JustGiving website to create your fundraising page.

-Once you have created a fundraising page, be sure to share it with your family and friends and family via social media, text, email and WhatsApp.
+Once you have created a fundraising page, be sure to share it with your family and friends via social media, text, email and WhatsApp.

 Is there a registration fee?

 Taking part in the March Dog Walking Challenge for Dementia UK is free!

 There is no fundraising target for this challenge – we just ask you to raise as much as you can for families affected by dementia.

 How can I send in sponsorship money I’ve collected offline?

 The easiest way to send cash donations to Dementia UK is by donating to your online fundraising page.
 Alternatively, you can:

 - Donate via our website by clicking here

 - Send in a cheque made payable to Dementia UK.
 Enclose a note including your full name, the email address that you used to register for your t-shirt, and an explanation that you raised the money for the March Dog Walking Challenge.
 Post it to us at: Dementia UK, 7th Floor, One Aldgate, London EC3N 1RE